 The traffic intensity is sometimes expressed in erlangs with respect to the Danish teletraffic engineer.
-In the United States very often centum call seconds (CCS) are used instead of erlang, as some manufacturers poll traffic sensitive equipment every 100 seconds [120].
+In the United States very often centum call seconds (CCS) are used instead of erlang, as some manufacturers poll traffic sensitive equipment every 100 seconds [146].
 In fact, a server being busy for an hour, carries a load of 36 CCS or equivalently 1 erlang.
 Expressed in a formula,

-$$\rho{ccs} = 36\rho{erl}$$
+$$\rho{ccs} = 36 \rho{erl}$$

 • The proportion of time a server or a group of servers may be busy, is given by the server utilization whereas m describes the number of servers in a queueing system.
-Please note, that a system with u=1 is called a fully loaded system.
+Please note, that a system with u = 1 is called a fully loaded system.
 Many common models are based on steady state concepts, which are comparable to the physical concept of equilibrium.
-As a consequence, they are not applicable to systems in overload, i.e. u>1.
+As a consequence, they are not applicable to systems in overload, i.e. u > 1.
 Due to statistical effects, they don't provide proper results in fully loaded systems as well.
-Thus u<1 defines a necessary stability condition for commonly used models.
+Thus u < 1 defines a necessary stability condition for commonly used models. • The departure rate or throughput X describes the average number of customers leaving the system.
+In a stable and work preserving system, the departure rate is usually equal to the arrival rate.
+The throughput is determined from the state propabilities and the service rate,

-$$u = \frac{\lambda}{m\mu} = \frac{\rho}{m},$$
+$$u = \frac{\lambda}{m\mu} = \frac{\rho}{m\mu}$$